Jane Seymour: Marriage and birth of heir

 One non-contemporary source conjectures that she may have been pregnant and had a miscarriage by Christmas 1536.
 In January 1537, Jane conceived again.

+During her pregnancy, she developed a craving for quail.
+Henry had an uncle and aunt in Calais, the Viscount and Viscountess Lisle; quails were abundant in the marshes around where the couple lived, and they were also able to source the birds from Flanders.
+In May, Henry instructed John Russell to contact the Lisles: "My lord, the king commanded me to write to you for some fat quails, for the queen is very desirous to eat some but here be none to be gotten.
+[I] pray you... will send some with as much speed as may be possible, but they must be very fat."
+The Lisles obliged.

-During her pregnancy, she developed a craving for quail, which Henry ordered for her from Calais and Flanders.
-During the summer, she took no public engagements and led a relatively quiet life, attended by the royal physicians and the best midwives in the kingdom.
+During the summer, Jane took no public engagements and led a relatively quiet life, attended by the royal physicians and the best midwives in the kingdom.
 She went into confinement in September 1537 and gave birth to the coveted male heir, the future King Edward VI, at two o'clock in the morning on 12 October 1537 at Hampton Court Palace.
-Edward was christened on 15 October 1537, without his mother in attendance, as was the custom.
+Edward was christened on 15 October 1537 without his parents in attendance, as was the custom.
 He was the only legitimate son of Henry VIII to survive infancy.
-Both of his daughters, Mary and Elizabeth, were present and carried Edward's train during the ceremony.
+Both of Henry's daughters, Mary and Elizabeth, were present and carried Edward's train during the ceremony.